3 Weeks in Spain and Portugal: 2 Itineraries

 Barcelona for 3 days

-Barcelona, nestled between mountains and the Mediterranean, is a feast for the senses.
+Barcelona is located between mountains and the Mediterranean and is a feast for the senses.
 It is celebrated for Gaudí’s architectural masterpieces like Sagrada Família and Park Güell and offers a unique blend of historic and avant-garde.

-The city’s vibrant neighbourhoods pulse with energy, from the historic Gothic Quarter to the bohemian El Raval.
-Barcelona’s beachfront boardwalk, eclectic markets, and rich Catalonian cuisine further elevate its allure as a must-visit destination.
+Explore the historic Gothic Quarter to the bohemian El Raval.
+Barcelona’s beachfront boardwalk, traditional markets, and rich Catalonian cuisine makes its a must-visit destination.

 If you’re driving, travelling between Madrid and Barcelona takes 6 hours and 30 minutes.
 For those using the train, it takes less than 3 hours.
 You can also fly, which is around 1 hr and 20 minutes.